PCC 10.4 Release Manual

 • Edit Insurance Payments Without Queuing Up a Claim: In some situations, editing an insurance payment would lead to a new claim being queued up for submission.
 This will no longer occur.

-• Improved Editor for Billing Messages: In some situations, editing your practice’s custom 30-60-90-120-day messages that appear on bills could result in freezing or unusual behavior due to non-ASCII characters or configuration issues.
+• Improved Editor for Billing Messages: In some situations, editing your practice’s custom aging-based messages that appear on bills could result in freezing or unusual behavior due to non-ASCII characters or configuration issues.
 PCC 10.4 replaces the text editor and prevents these issues.

-• Visit Components Did Not Appear in pocketPCC: Certain visit components available for review and editing in PCC EHR were not displayed when editing the visit in pocketPCC.
+• Visit Components Appear in pocketPCC: Certain visit components available for review and editing in PCC EHR were not displayed when editing the visit in pocketPCC.
 This has been resolved and all components now appear.

-• Flowsheets for Lab Tests and Orders Did Not Display Correctly: Lab test and lab order flowsheets appeared blank for patients with long histories.
+• Flowsheets for Lab Tests and Orders Display Correctly: Lab test and lab order flowsheets appeared blank for patients with long histories.
 The cause of this display error has been corrected and flowsheets will display all lab tests and orders as expected.

-• Appointment Removal Notes Missing from Appointment History: Appointment removal notes that included the character “<” would not appear in appointment history.
+Appointment removal notes that included any special character would not appear in the Appointment History.
 This issue has been resolved and those notes are now available in Appointment History.

-• Last modified: August 25, 2025
+• Last modified: September 15, 2025